delowarcse/artificial-lift-response-model/CODE_WALKTHROUGH.md

-# ASPM Surrogate Modeling — Code Walkthrough & Interview Prep
+# ASPM Surrogate Modeling — Code Walkthrough

-A cell-by-cell, line-by-line guide to `ASPM_Surrogate_Modeling_Challenge.ipynb`, written so you can **talk through every line out loud** and defend the choices.
-Each section has:
+A cell-by-cell, line-by-line guide to `ASPM_Surrogate_Modeling_Challenge.ipynb`, Each section has:

 - **What the code does** (line by line where it's non-obvious)
 - **Why it's there** (the reasoning an interviewer wants to hear)